TheOdinProject/curriculum/nodeJS/express/controllers.md

 // router.use(authMiddleware);

 // router-level midlewares

-// router.route allows you to chain route handlers on a specified path
-// will only execute on `/users/` not `/users/a/b/c` for example unless `router.use` is used
-// connect your controllers with the route handlers router.route('/')
-  .get(userController.getUsers)
-  .post(userController.createUser);
+// GET request for getting all the users router.get('/', userController.getUsers);

 // You will likely place your validation/authentication middleware functions here or perhaps in the controller file, e.g.
-  // .post(validationMiddleware, userController.createUser)
+// router.post(validationMiddleware, userController.createUser)

-router.route('/:id')
-  .get(userController.getUserById);
+// POST request for creating a user router.post('/', userController.createUser);

+// GET request for getting the user by id router.get('/:id', userControoler.getUserById);

 module.exports = router;
 ```